-This 2-session eLearning module can be taken on your own schedule.
 This module explains the concept of teamwork and how collaboration within the team ensures the best outcomes for children and youth in care.
 The first session focuses on the five steps of decision making and how to collaborate within the case team.
 It reviews the purpose and function of the various team meetings and supports a caregiver to understand their role, so they can support the case team in achieving safety, permanence and well-being for children and youth.
 The second session focuses on conflict, how conflicts can influence a team and how it can be beneficial to teamwork.
-It supports a caregiver to reflect on their own feelings and responses to conflict, so that while they are learning the different conflict management styles, the caregiver become aware of, and can work with their own conflict management style.
+It supports a caregiver to reflect on their own feelings and responses to conflict, so that while they are learning the different conflict management styles, the caregiver becomes aware of, and can work with their own conflict management style.